kexiZeroing/kexiZeroing.github.io/src/posts/notes-on-domain-specific-chatgpt.md

 })
 ```

+> Language models don't see text like you and I, instead they see a sequence of tokens.
+Byte pair encoding (BPE) is a way of converting text into tokens.
+> - It's reversible and lossless, so you can convert tokens back into the original text.
+> - It compresses the text: the token sequence is shorter than the bytes corresponding to the original text.
+On average, in practice, each token corresponds to about 4 bytes.
+> - It attempts to let the model see common subwords.
+For instance, "ing" is a common subword in English, so BPE encodings will often split "encoding" into tokens like "encod" and "ing" (instead of e.g. "enc" and "oding").
+Because the model will then see the "ing" token again and again in different contexts, it helps models generalise and better understand grammar.

 ### Domain-specific ChatGTP Starter App
 [This starter app](https://github.com/gannonh/gpt3.5-turbo-pgvector) uses embeddings to generate a vector representation of a document, and then uses vector search to find the most similar documents to the query.
 The results of the vector search are then used to construct a prompt for GPT-3, which is then used to generate a response.
 The response is then streamed to the user.